cysouw/diathesis/text/c12_zuInfinitive.md

 ### --- [ OBJ > SBJ > Ø ] --- {.unnumbered}

-### [ NA | –N ] *stehen + zu‑Infinitiv* Anticausative (*Erwartungsantikausativ*) {#sec:zuinfinitive-stehen}
+### [ NA | –N ] *stehen+zu‑Infinitiv* Anticausative (*Erwartungsantikausativ*) {#sec:zuinfinitive-stehen}

-The construction *stehen + zu‑Infinitiv* is used as an anticausative, expressing the expectation that the original accusative will come to pass.
+The construction *stehen+zu‑Infinitiv* is used as an anticausative, expressing the expectation that the original accusative will come to pass.
 Examples with an explicit accusative noun phrase as in [@next a] are actually rare.
 Typically, this diatheses is found with cognitive predicates expressing an expectation [@engel1996: 481; @holl2010: 10, fn.
 4], like *befürchten* 'to fear', with a *dass* complement clause [@next b].
-Functionally, this complement clause has the same status as an accusative object, which becomes the subject after the application of the *stehen + zu‑Infinitiv* diathesis.
+Functionally, this complement clause has the same status as an accusative object, which becomes the subject after the application of the *stehen+zu‑Infinitiv* diathesis.

 Complement clauses typically move towards the end of the sentence in German, and then the first position of the sentence has to be filled.
 A position-simulating pronoun *es* is frequently used, resulting in a widespread collocation *es steht zu‑Infinitiv* [@next b].
 However, this pronoun *es* is removed when the first position of the sentence is filled otherwise, so this *es* has a completely different status compared to the obligatory valency-simulating *es* of *es gibt zu‑Infinitiv* ([@sec:zuinfinitive-geben-demotion]) and *es gilt zu‑Infinitiv* ([@sec:zuinfinitive-gelten-demotion]).